-Bundibugyo residents turn away Congolese refugees – The Observer
+Congo and Uganda kill dozens of rebels suspected in UN killings – WENY-TV

 |

-Communities in Bundibugyo district have declined to accommodate Congolese refugees fleeing from a Uganda People's Defence Forces (UPDF) assault on Allied Democratic Forces (ADF) rebels in Congo.
-On Friday night, more than 800 Congolese refugees entered …

-Uganda says its forces have killed over 100 rebels in Congo
+Ugandan army kills 100 ADF rebels in DR Congo

 Do you have something awesome to share with the world?
 Click here to share